 methods.

 Feeling out of the loop?
 There's a slew of great books out there.
 Many can be borrowed from the Public Libraries in the Yukon, or the Energy, Mines and Resources library on the third floor of the Elijah Smith building, or COG members can request books from the COG library.
-We now have our own library too in the office in Shipyards Park.
-Any member can borrow or contribute books, videos, or magazines.
 Yukon Agriculture Fireweed Market Book Reviews Yukon Farm Products Slow Food Whitehorse |